Porsche Cayenne: Cayenne Turbo GT

-In June 2021, Porsche introduced the Cayenne Turbo GT version.
-Based on the Cayenne Coupé, it uses a 4.0-litre twin-turbo V8 engine which Porsche claims to produce 640 PS and claimed 0-100 km/h acceleration time in 3.3 seconds.
+In June 2021, Porsche introduced the Cayenne Turbo GT.
+Based on the Cayenne Coupé, it uses a 4.0-litre twin-turbo V8 engine producing 640 PS and claimed 0–100 km/h acceleration of 3.3 seconds.
 It is equipped with 22-inch wheels with Pirelli P Zero Corsa tyres.
 Ride height is lowered by 18 mm, while overall vehicle height is 30 mm lower.

 2023 facelift

-In April 2023, the Cayenne was given a mid-cycle refresh for the 2024 model year.
-Notable changes include a new dashboard layout, similar to that of the Taycan, a fully digital 12.6-inch gauge cluster, and minor exterior restyling modifications for the hood, headlights, bumpers, fenders, and trunk.
+In April 2023, the Cayenne received a mid-cycle refresh for the 2024 model year.
+Notable changes include a new dashboard layout similar to that of the Taycan, a fully digital 12.6-inch gauge cluster, and minor exterior restyling of the bonnet, headlights, bumpers, fenders, and boot.

-Matrix LED headlamps are now equipped as standard equipment across the range, while HD Matrix LED units are optional.
-The HD Matrix LED features two high-definition modules and more than 32 000 pixels per headlamp, and the pixel accuracy of the headlamp units enables the selective blocking out of parts of the high beam.
+Matrix LED headlamps became standard across the range, with HD Matrix LED units available as an option.
+The HD Matrix LED features two high-definition modules and more than 32,000 pixels per headlamp, enabling selective masking of parts of the high beam.

-The powertrains were also upgraded, with the base 3.0-litre V6 engine power output increasing by 10 kW and 50 Nm of torque to produce 260 kW and 500 Nm.
-The Cayenne S gained a V8 engine which it lost since the release of the third-generation Cayenne.
-It is a 4.0-litre turbocharged petrol engine that produces 350 kW and 600 Nm of torque, representing an increase of output of 25 kW and 50 Nm over the previous Cayenne S that is powered by a 2.9 dm^{3} twin-turbocharged petrol V6.
+The powertrains were also upgraded, with the base 3.0-litre V6 gaining 10 kW and 50 Nm of torque to produce 260 kW and 500 Nm.
+The Cayenne S regained a V8 engine, which it had lost since the introduction of the third-generation model.
+The 4.0-litre turbocharged petrol engine produces 350 kW and 600 Nm of torque, an increase of 25 kW and 50 Nm over the preceding Cayenne S powered by a 2.9-litre twin-turbocharged V6.

-The electric motor from the E-Hybrid plug-in hybrid variant was increased from 100 to 130 kW, and the battery increased to 93 MJ, up from 64.5 MJ previously, offering a pure electric driving range of up to 90 km on the WLTP test cycle.
+The electric motor in the E-Hybrid plug-in hybrid variant was increased from 100 to 130 kW, and the battery was enlarged to 93 MJ, up from 64.5 MJ previously, offering a pure electric driving range of up to 90 km on the WLTP cycle.

-Revisions to the chassis for this refreshed model included revised dampers with two-valve technology for separate compression and rebound sections, which Porsche claimed will help offer a wider range of performance between ride comfort and handling.
+Chassis revisions for the refreshed model included updated dampers with two-valve technology for separate compression and rebound sections, offering a wider range of performance between ride comfort and handling.

+Porsche also announced a new Cayenne S E-Hybrid for the 2024 model year, slotting between the Cayenne E-Hybrid and the Turbo E-Hybrid.
+The S E-Hybrid uses a turbocharged 3.0-litre V6 producing 348 hp alone, and a combined output of 512 hp with its electric motor, along with 553 lbft of torque.